 A subset experiences a phenomenon of phantom shock, which may represent a manifestation of anxiety, depression, or other emotional disturbance.
 It is important to be aware of this phenomenon, as a phantom shock may either represent or contribute to the patient’s maladjustment to the ICD.

 In one study about 1 in 10 patients with an ICD experienced phantom shocks and another proposed that patients with phantom shocks are more likely to be clinically depressed and have higher levels of anxiety than other ICD patients, regardless of history of actual shocks.

-An electrical shock storm is defined as the occurrence of three or more distinct episodes of VT and/or VF within a 24 hour period, either resulting in a device intervention or monitored as a sustained VT (≥30 s).
+A “Shock Storm” is defined as the occurrence of three or more distinct episodes of VT and/or VF within a 24 hour period, either resulting in a device intervention or monitored as a sustained VT (≥30 seconds).
 Some authors have set an arbitrary 5 min interval between VT/VF episodes to define a “storm”.
 It should be noted that the prevalence of shock storms is more common in those who have an ICD after a cardiac arrest (secondary prevention) as opposed to those who have it implanted before a cardiac arrest (primary prevention).

 Will my ICD clinic know if I’ve been shocked?

 Your doctor will know if you receive a shock as the ICD records and stores data when therapy like a shock is delivered.
 If you have a home monitor it will inform the ICD on the next upload either automatically or manually if you request it.

 What happens if someone if is touching me when I get an ICD shock?